Data Loading & Storage Tutorial¶

 └─────────────────────────────────────┘

-On disk, this creates one file per column plus a symbol table:
+On disk, this creates one file per column, the schema marker .d, and a symbol vocabulary file (plus its writer lock sym.lk):

 Load it back in a new session (or the same one) with .db.splayed.get: